Is There a Miracle Acne Serum?

 The Problems with Creams, Gels, and Lotions

 The problem with many products that are supposed to help clear up acne-prone skin is that they actually make acne problems worse.
 A cream, for instance, is great for sticking to your skin, but there are two major problems with any “creamy” acne care product.
 One problem with a cream is that it can clog pores.
-The other problem with any kind of cream is that irritant ingredients stay on your skin and do maximum damage, and many misguided formulations for acne care contain multiple irritants—and charge you more for them.
+The other problem with any kind of cream is that irritant ingredients stay on your skin and do maximum damage1, and many misguided formulations for acne care contain multiple irritants—and charge you more for them.

 Gels are designed to keep certain ingredients on your skin.
 The antiseptic benzoyl peroxide, for example, is often applied as a gel.
-Gels are semi-liquid because of the way they use proteins, rather than oils, but if you put the wrong ingredient on your skin, a gel is going to ensure that it stays there.
+Gels are semi-liquid2 because of the way they use proteins, rather than oils, but if you put the wrong ingredient on your skin, a gel is going to ensure that it stays there.

 A lotion is lighter on your skin.
 It is easier to spread across your skin, but it is thick enough to stay on your skin.
-Lotions don’t contain the high concentrations of oils and emollients that can clog pores, but lotions often do contain emulsifiers that can irritate your skin.
+Lotions don’t contain the high concentrations of oils and emollients that can clog pores3, but lotions often do contain emulsifiers that can irritate your skin.

 Most lotions contain an ingredient called cetearyl alcohol, which is also known as cetostearyl alcohol and cetylstearyl alcohol.
 The addition of cetearyl alcohol to a mixture of oil in water or water in oil helps keep oil and water components blended.
 Some healing ingredients are water-soluble, and others are soluble in fat.
 With cetearyl alcohol to keep the whole mixture emulsified, lotions can deliver more different kinds of healing ingredients to the skin.

-Even so, there are two major problems with most lotions.
+Even so, there are two major problems with most lotions4.
 One is that the water-soluble vitamins and antioxidants that you are added to many lotions degrade as soon as the container is opened, or even before the container is opened if it made of clear glass or plastic.